g-now-zero/server-projects/Win2019ServADDS/README.md

-This project provides a step-by-step guide of setting up a virtual environment using Proxmox VE virtualization to setup a Windows Domain environment that runs Active Directory and creating bulk users with Powershell that are able to login to the domain on a Client computer.
+This project provides a step-by-step guide of setting up a virtual environment using Proxmox VE virtualization to setup a Windows Domain environment that runs Active Directory and creates bulk users with a Powershell script that are able to login to the domain on a Client computer.
 Here is my network diagram for the project:

 <p align="center">
 <img src="https://i.imgur.com/M8xiSb0.jpg" width="800">